Formal plethories: Primitives and indecomposables

-It remains to produce a formal bimodule map $\Indec{F} \otimes_l \Prim{G} \to \Indec{F \otimes_l G}$ for arbitrary rings $l$.
+It remains to produce a formal bimodule map $\Indec{\hat A} \otimes_l \Prim{\hat B} \to \Indec{\hat A \otimes_l \hat B}$ for arbitrary rings $l$.
 For this, consider the diagram

-The upper row is not necessarily a coequalizer, but a fork, coming from the characterization of the tensor product from Lemma~\ref{elltensordescription}.
+The upper row is not necessarily a coequalizer, but a fork, coming from the definition of the tensor product \eqref{tensorcoeq}.
 The lower row is the coequalizer defining the tensor product of formal bimodules.
 Therefore the dotted map exists. \end{proof}